How to Create a Content Calendar for Your Blog

 - Google Sheets or Excel: Simple, customizable, and free.

-Choose a tool that fits your workflow and budget.
+Pick a tool that fits your workflow and preferences.

 Step 3: Brainstorm Content Ideas